johanbeauce/saint-patricks-kata/src/main/java/com/beauce/kata/beerorder/solution/readme.md

     }
 }
 ```
-Implement the `generate` method; use a string a delegate the formatting to the `BeerOrders` object.
+Implement the `generate` method; use a string a delegate the formatting to `BeerOrders`.
 ```java
 public String generate() {
     return """